UJT - Uni Junction Transistor

 UJT as Relaxation Oscillator

-In the given circuit shows that the UJT - Uni Junction Transistor can be used as relaxation oscillator.
-It is consist of a UJT - Uni Junction Transistor , resistor ,capacitor and a base resistor.
+the given circuit shows that the UJT - Uni Junction Transistor can be used as a relaxation oscillator.
+It consists of a UJT - Uni Junction Transistor, resistor, capacitor, and base resistor.

 When we switch ON the circuit the DC biasing voltage is applied to the circuit.
 The capacitor “C” charges to its peak value through the resistor “R”, when the capacitor is charged, it triggers the Uni Junction Transistor and so the Uni Junction Transistor starts conducting.
-In this way the capacitor “C” discharges through base resistor “RB”.
-Now when the capacitor is discharg, it start to charge again through the resistor “R” and similarly it will discharge when it trigger the Uni Junction Transistor, so the capacitor charging and discharging take-place and we get sawtooth wave, as shown in the the below Figure.
+In this way, the capacitor “C” discharges through the base resistor “RB”.
+Now when the capacitor is discharged, it starts to charge again through the resistor “R” and similarly it will discharge when it triggers the Uni Junction Transistor, so the capacitor charging and discharging takes place and we get a sawtooth wave, as shown in the below Figure.